 A Word from the Executive Director

-I want to take this opportunity to sincerely thank the outgoing president of the Board of Directors of the Centre, Leslie Molko, who is leaving us after more than 12 years of commitment.
-It is another source of pride to be able to count on a contribution that continues for so long!
+I want to take this opportunity to sincerely thank the outgoing president of the Centre’s Board of Directors, Louise Béchamp, who is leaving us after eight years of commitment.
 Thank you for your support, your unconditional dedication to the cause, your thoroughness and your efficiency.
 During these eight years, you always put the interests of the Centre and the Foundation first, and you defended them skilfully!

 Johanne Bélisle, s.w.